ANRGUSC/ml-bc-rating-review/README.md

 ## 2. User Grouping, Evaluation, and Contribution Analysis (`user_grouping_evaluation_sim`)

-This experiment investigates how to group users for collaborative fine-tuning and accurately track their contributions to model improvements.
+This experiment uses the multi-model approach as our foundation and focuses on how we can group users and evaluate model performance to optimize model convergence and our point system's correlation with Shapley values.

 ### Key Components: